 The results of a 2019 poll showed that over fourth-fifths of Americans (82 percent) had goals related to improving their appearance and overall well-being.

 As a coach or personal trainer, you know that it takes a lot of time and effort for people who have health, fitness, or wellness goals to achieve them.
 It’s not enough for them to just meet with you a couple of times per week for training or coaching, though.
 You also need to use the right behavior modification techniques to help them stay motivated and make lasting changes to their lifestyle.

 Are you concerned about the effectiveness of your approach to behavior modification?
 Are you looking for new ways to help your clients achieve their goals?
 If so, keep reading.
-Listed below are nine incredible behavior modification tricks health coaches and personal trainers can start using today.
+Listed below are nine incredible behavior change strategies for exercise health coaches and personal trainers can start using today.